syncfusion-content/wpf-docs/wpf/Testing/uft.md

 ---
 layout: post
-title: Getting Started with QTP/UFT Testing for Syncfusion Essential WPF controls
+title: Getting Started with QTP/UFT Testing for WPF controls | Syncfusion
 description: Learn how to test with QTP/UFT for Syncfusion Essential WPF controls
 platform: wpf
 control: Testing